The first signs of ageing.

 5. Activate your mitochondria

-LED Light therapy activates skin cells, but more importantly, LED Light activates your mitochondria, and that’s an excellent thing.
+LED Light therapy activates skin cells, but more importantly, LED Light activates your mitochondria, and that’s excellent.

-Mitochondria are organelles found within every cell in your body, including your skin cells.
-They are an energetic powerhouse responsible for giving your cells the energy to do everything they need to do.
+Mitochondria are organelles found within your body’s cells, including your skin cells.
+They are an energetic powerhouse that gives your cells the energy to do everything they need.

-In your skin, the improved mitochondrial output will assist in the better functioning of fibroblast cells responsible for collagen, elastin, and yep hyaluronic acid production to give your skin a more youthful appearance.
+In your skin, the improved mitochondrial output will assist in better functioning of fibroblast cells responsible for collagen, elastin, and hyaluronic acid production to give your skin a more youthful appearance.

 And now you?

 Do you have concerns about facial volume loss?
-Or, perhaps this article could help someone you know, click below to share on your socials.
-Or, if you’ve got more questions you can get in touch with me here.
+Perhaps this article could help someone you know.
+Click below to share on your socials.
+Or, if you’ve got more questions, you can contact me here.

 See you next time,